 What Is Short Cycling?

 Furnaces work on a cycle that produces heat to bring the air up to the desired temperature, shuts down, and heats again at regular intervals.
 Short cycling is when the furnace comes on for a short time and then goes off again without heating the air completely.
 If your furnace seems to be running constantly, or going off and on at seemingly random intervals, you’ll also notice a spike in your utility bills when you use it.
-If the problem isn’t resolved, it can cause damage to your furnace resulting in costly repairs or a replacement.
+If the problem isn’t resolved, it can cause damage to your furnace resulting in costly repairs or a replacement heating system.

 What Causes Short Cycling?